What’s a class like?

 - and more!

-Lead instructor Lauren Taylor has studied and taught self-defense since 1985.
+Lead instructor Lauren Taylor has studied and taught empowerment and self-defense since 1985.
 She holds the rank of black belt in tae kwon do, a traditional Korean martial art.
-She specializes in teaching self-defense to women, to people with disabilities, to LGBTQ+ people, and to survivors of abuse and assault.
+She specializes in teaching self-defense to women, to people with disabilities, to LGBTQI+ people, and to survivors of abuse and assault.
 She and other Defend Yourself instructors (meet them here) all have training in empowerment self-defense, in trauma and healing, and in teaching.

 Email us or call 301-608-3708.
 We’re happy to talk and answer any questions you have!